ff6347/gestalten-in-code/projects/interlinked_intricate_network/index.md

 ## 3rd iteration

+>**material**
+>a square piece of paper made out of a DIN A4 sheet
+>a DIN A4 Paper cut in half and stuck together to a long strip
+>a pen
+>a coloured pen in a colour that fits to your mood
+>
+>**the algorithm**
 >Before executing the code, please fully read it.
+>

-* Draw [n] equilateral triangles in different sizes. (n>5)
+>* Draw [n] equilateral triangles in different sizes. (n>5)
-* Two corners of these triangles each are connected to each one corner of one other triangle.
+>* Two corners of these triangles each are connected to each one corner of one other triangle.
-* On every side of a triangle, there is another triangle.
+>* On every side of a triangle, there is another triangle.
 On each of the sides of that triangle there is another one. etc..
-* Use 60-80% of the work surface
+>* Use 60-80% of the work surface
-* Draw a rectangle filled with a colour that fits to your mood on top of the area that you like most.
+>* Draw a rectangle filled with a colour that fits to your mood on top of the area that you like most.

 ### constant parameters